speculatingwook/operation_system_assignment_1/README.md

 - Cheating, plagiarism, and other anti-intellectual behavior will be dealt with severely

 Note: This document is a condensed version of the assignment slides provided by the instructor.
 Please refer to the original slides for more detailed information and examples.

+This assignment is from [konkuk university System Software Laboratory](https://sslab.konkuk.ac.kr/)